chriskrycho/v5.chriskrycho.com/site/journal/Endings and Edges.md

   - technology
   - ethics
   - Michael Sacasas
+qualifiers:
     audience: other writers and thinkers-aloud with long-running public projects, or fans and followers of the same.
 summary: Reflections prompted by Michael Sacasas’ wrapping up a decade of blogging.
 Ending projects on the internet is harder—but no less good when done well.
 date: 2019-12-13T19:20
 updated: 2019-12-15T19:41